Delhi: Four dead, 2 injured in factory roof collapse | Law-Order

 Delhi: Four dead, 2 injured in factory roof collapse

-Four laborers died and two others were injured after the roof of a factory collapsed in west Delhi's Khayala on Saturday, officials said.
-The structure, which was being used as a motor winding factory, is located at the Vishnu Garden area in Khayala.
+Four labourers died and two others were injured after the roof of a factory collapsed in west Delhi's Khayala on Saturday, officials said.
+The structure, which was being used as a motor winding factory, is located at Vishnu Garden area in Khayala.

 They were rescued by a team of officials and were rushed to two nearest hospitals -- Deen Dayal Upadhyay hospital and Guru Gobind Singh government hospital, Kumar said.
-Four of the six laborers were declared brought dead by doctors, while two others were undergoing treatment.
+Four of the six labourers were declared brought dead by the doctors, while two others were undergoing treatment.

-The deceased persons were identified as Saina (36), Guddi (45), Twinkle (25), and Ramesh (35).
+The deceased persons have been identified as Saina (36), Guddi (45), Twinkle (25) and Ramesh (35).
 The factory belongs to Mahendra pal, a resident of Uttam Nagar.

-Sub-Divisional Magistrate of Patel Nagar has been informed for further legal proceedings and legal action is being taken, the police official said.
+Sub-Divisional Magistrate of Patel Nagar has been informed for further legal proceedings, the police officials said.
+Police said a case under relevant sections has been registered and Pal has been arrested..

 - READ MORE ON: